-My goal is always to get you the absolute best rate and value possible from a quality insurance company, and I’m confident that I can do so even for tough diabetic life insurance cases, but I must rely only on the information you give me when choosing the best insurance company or companies for your unique situation.
+My goal is always to get you the absolute best rate and value possible from a quality insurance company, and I’m confident that I can do so, even for tough diabetic life insurance cases.
+I must rely only on the information you give me when choosing the best insurance company or companies for your unique situation.

-Life insurance companies take so many criteria into consideration when determining what rate they’ll offer any diabetic and the offers can vary greatly from one insurance company to another, so buying a policy from the wrong company could cost you thousands of dollars.
+Life insurance companies take so many criteria into consideration when determining what rate they’ll offer any diabetic, and the offers can vary greatly from one insurance company to another.
+Buying a policy from the wrong company could cost you thousands of dollars.

 I will always do what I believe is best for you, but a constant dilemma for me is choosing which insurance company or companies will make you the best offer based only on the information you provide to me.

-So if you forget some of your past health information or just don’t admit to something that may seem trivial to you or that you may be uncomfortable telling me, the insurance companies I initially choose for you may not ultimately turn out to be the best for you.
-This can prolong the whole underwriting process, so best thing is to give me as much information as possible on your medical and other history from the start.
+If you forget some of your past health information or just don’t admit to something that may seem trivial to you or something you may be uncomfortable telling me, the insurance companies I initially choose for you may not ultimately turn out to be the best for you.
+This can prolong the whole underwriting process, so the best thing to do is to give me as much information as possible on your medical and other history from the start.

 This is why I have many of my diabetic clients (especially those with tough life insurance cases) apply to the two most probable best life insurance companies for them, since anything can turn up during underwriting.